iv461/icey/icey/doc/source/first_icey_node.md

 See also the [signal generator example](../../icey_examples/src/signal_generator.cpp).

 In this simple example, we can already see some interesting features:
 ICEY represents ROS primitives such as timers as a `Stream`, an abstraction over an asynchronous sequence of values.
-Streams allow for calling `.then`
+Streams have a method `.then` that registers a callback on each new value and returns a new stream.

 If you are familiar with JavaScript, this is essentially a promise, except that the state transitions are not final.

 Such streams allow calls to `publish', i.e. they can be published directly.
 You do not need to create a publisher first, you just declare that the result should be published to a topic.
 Finally, we do not need to store the timer object anywhere, because the lifetime of entities in ICEY is bound to the lifetime of the node.
 This is generally true for other entities as well: In ICEY, you do not need to store subscribers/timers/services as members of the class, ICEY does this bookkeeping for you.